Your Account Your Account

 - Will the utility monitor my consumption to know when I am home?

-No. The detail of the data from smart metering cannot detect the presence of people in their homes.
-Smart meters simply measure energy and water use, not how you use it.
+No. The detail of the data from advanced metering cannot detect the presence of people in their homes.
+Advanced meters simply measure energy and water use, not how you use it.
 In order to monitor consumption of appliances, you would need to install a home energy management system, including smart appliances and/or outlets.
-Smart meters cannot tell whether the energy used is from your oven, air conditioner or hairdryer.
+Advanced meters cannot tell whether the energy used is from your oven, air conditioner or hairdryer.

 - Will you turn off or control my thermostat or appliances through these meters?